 Interpretivism, also known as interpretivist involves researchers to interpret elements of the study, thus interpretivism integrates human interest into a study.
-Accordingly, “interpretive researchers assume that access to reality (given or socially constructed) is only through social constructions such as language, consciousness, shared meanings, and instruments” (Myers, 2008, p.38).
+Accordingly, “interpretive researchers assume that access to reality (given or socially constructed) is only through social constructions such as language, consciousness, shared meanings, and instruments”.
 Development of interpretivist philosophy is based on the critique of positivism in social sciences.

-Interpretivism is “associated with the philosophical position of idealism, and is used to group together diverse approaches, including social constructionism, phenomenology and hermeneutics; approaches that reject the objectivist view that meaning resides within the world independently of consciousness” (Collins, 2010, p.38).
+Interpretivism is “associated with the philosophical position of idealism, and is used to group together diverse approaches, including social constructivism, phenomenology and hermeneutics; approaches that reject the objectivist view that meaning resides within the world independently of consciousness”.
+According to interpretivist approach, it is important for the researcher as a social actor to appreciate differences between people.
 Moreover, interpretivism studies usually focus on meaning and may employ multiple methods in order to reflect different aspects of the issue.

 In general interpretivist approach is based on the following beliefs:

 1. Relativist ontology.
-This approach perceives reality as intersubjectively that are based on meanings and understandings on social and experiential levels.
-You can read more about ontology here.
+This approach perceives reality as intersubjectively that is based on meanings and understandings on social and experiential levels.

 2. Transactional or subjectivist epistemology.
-According to this approach people cannot be separated from their knowledge, therefore there is a clear link between the researcher and research subject.
-You can find more detailed discussion of epistemology here.
+According to this approach, people cannot be separated from their knowledge; therefore there is a clear link between the researcher and research subject.

 The basic differences between positivism and interpretivism are illustrated by Pizam and Mansfeld (2009) in the following manner: